nsidc/qgreenland/doc/user/tutorials/analyze-ice-sheet-volume.md

 ## Use the Raster Surface Volume tool

-In the **Processing Toolbox**, go to **"Raster analysis -> Raster surface volume"**.
+In the **Processing Toolbox**, go to **Raster analysis -> Raster surface volume**.
 This is an algorithm that calculates the volume under a raster grid’s surface.
-Double-click **"Raster surface volume"** to open the tool's window, and enter the following parameters:
+Double-click **Raster surface volume** to open the tool's window, and enter the following parameters:

 * **Input layer** = Ice thickness (150 m)